Number of National staff and MPs allowed at the Budget lockup slashed compared to last year

 No other rooms were available at the time as select committees were being held, the spokesperson said.

-But the select committee schedule shows the last meeting on Thursday finishes just after midday.
+Although the select committee schedule shows the last meeting on Thursday finishes just after midday, the spokesperson said it takes time for the room to be made secure.

 As well as this, because Jami-Lee Ross was now an Independent Opposition MP, he is entitled to a place in the room with one staffer.